-In april 2013, Darigold tasked Rouleau with a major project: rolling out a new retail line of naturally white cheddar cheese.
+In april 2013, Darigold tasked Rouleau with a major project: rolling out a new retail line of natural cheddar cheese.
 While he’s worked at Darigold basically since the milk company’s entry into the wholesale cheddar market, developing a product for home use presented a new challenge.
 Based on market studies, Darigold determined their new cheddar needed to be sharper than previous cheddars they’d made, with a bit more body.
 They wanted it to shred, melt, and slice exceptionally well.
-And they wanted it to be naturally white, which meant omitting the coloring agents sometimes used to make cheddar cheese orange.
+And they wanted it to be natural, which meant omitting the coloring agents sometimes used to make cheddar cheese orange.

 “ most importantly, he used a process that sets darigold cheddar cheese apart from many other cheddar cheeses.